 The time consuming search for a cheap airfare to get us from Bangkok to Boston was well worth the effort.
 Our research revealed that this long haul of a flight seemed to repeatedly layover in Tokyo.
 With a few minutes more of exploration, we managed to create a multi-city trip that saved us about USD$800, affording us a five nights stopover in Tokyo.

-Airbnb has neighborhood guides for Tokyo which made it easy to decide where to look for an apartment, and soon we bid farewell to Thailand just as the cherry blossoms in the Tokyo parks were beginning to show themselves.
+Soon we bid farewell to Thailand just as the cherry blossoms in the Tokyo parks began showing themselves.

 After our two months of visiting Thailand and Bali, Tokyo seemed more than a bit chilly to us at the end of March.
 Wrapped in every layer of clothing in our suitcases, we walked briskly through the city streets, rode the rapid transit trains and visited the parks that were just beginning to green up after winter.